mebeim/aoc/2019/README.md

 dictionary before returning it.

-The technique of caching the result of a function based on its arguments to avoid to reapeat work is called [*memoization*](https://en.wikipedia.org/wiki/Memoization).
+The technique of caching the result of a function based on its arguments to avoid repeated work is called [*memoization*](https://en.wikipedia.org/wiki/Memoization).
 The Wikipedia page does a good job of explaining why memoization is important in recursive functions like this, so I'd suggest to read it in case you are not familiar with